Sherbrooke, Victoria: History

 In March 2019, Burnham Beeches, a 1930s art deco property owned by celebrity chef Shannon Bennett, was transformed into an art installation by street artist Rone aka Tyrone Wright.
 Originally the home of industrialist Alfred Nicholas and his family, it later served as a research facility, a children's hospital, and a luxury hotel.
-It is again slated for conversion into a luxury hotel, beginning in mid-2019.
+It was slated for conversion into a luxury hotel, beginning in mid-2019, but this did not proceed.
+As of October 2025, the heritage-listed property was vacant despite ongoing proposals for development.

+Heritage listings

+The following places in Sherbooke are listed on the Victorian Heritage Register: